Fielding & Co (Ltd)

 transfer printed cigarette box made by S. Fielding & Co Ltd for Balkan Sobranie

-picture: David Hoexter
+photos courtesy: David Hoexter

 1893 trade journal article on S